 “Nobody ever went broke buying a latte.”
 I agree, but I don’t need to go out and buy a latte because I can make it better at home.
 And I can make as much as I want–which is often a lot.

 Be your own barista.

-If my barista can do it, so can I. I’ve learned to make all the drinks I love: tea, coffee, french press, pour over, milk drinks with froth, espresso drinks, regular coffee drinks, boba (bubble tea), fruit-infused iced teas, kombucha… everything.
-I had a great time deconstructing each, then drinking far too many of them until the novelty wore off.
+I’ve learned to make all the drinks I love: tea, coffee, french press, pour over, milk drinks with froth, espresso drinks, regular coffee drinks, boba (bubble tea), fruit-infused iced teas, kombucha… everything.
+I deconstructed each until I was happy with the end result.

-Take a look at the upscale beverages you love and learn to make them.
-Get the best quality ingredients you can with your savings, and enjoy!
+Take a look at the upscale beverages you love–get high quality ingredients, and enjoy!